sleemanj/xinha/index.md

   * Improved security
   * Rewritten keyboard handling and new events exposed for plugin authors

-You can [wiki:DownloadXinha Download Xinha Here] and it is recommended to read through the New [wiki:Documentation/NewbieGuide Newbie Guide] here as, while the old way will still work, the new way of loading Xinha offers you a lot more convenience!
+You can [DownloadXinha.html](Download Xinha Here) and it is recommended to read through the New [wiki:Documentation/NewbieGuide Newbie Guide] here as, while the old way will still work, the new way of loading Xinha offers you a lot more convenience!

-=## Compatability =
+## Compatability

 As always, backwards compatibility is important, and breaking changes have been kept to a minimum.